aa4cc/flying-ball-in-hoop/README.md

-Visit our new [webpage](https://aa4cc.github.io/flying-ball-in-hoop/) to find out more about our Ball and Hoop model.
+Check out our new [webpage](https://aa4cc.github.io/flying-ball-in-hoop/) to find out more about our Ball and Hoop model.